ni/nimi-python/docs/nidcpower/class.rst

                 .. note:: When setting the timeout interval, ensure you take into account any triggers so that the timeout interval is long enough for your application.

-            :type timeout: float in seconds or hightime.timedelta
+            :type timeout: hightime.timedelta, datetime.timedelta, or float in seconds

             :rtype: list of Measurement
             :return: